hackclub/hackclub/workshops/login_auth/README.md

   font-size: 16px;
 }
 ```
-In this way, you can add styles to (Divisions/ IDs) and the whole webpage, Inspect my [CSS file](https://repl.it/@tanishqsoni/Loginauth#style.css)
+This way you can add styles to divisions, ids, the whole webpage.
+Inspect my [CSS file](https://repl.it/@tanishqsoni/Loginauth#style.css)

-You can select different colors from [Colour Picker](https://www.google.com/search?q=color+picker) to give your webpage an Attractive look.
+You can select different colors from a [color Picker](https://www.google.com/search?q=color+picker) to give your webpage an attractive look.

-And also add fonts to your webpage, As I have added `Nunito` font as you can see a line of code in HTML `<head>`.
+You can also add fonts to your webpage, as I have added `Nunito` font as you can see a line of code in HTML `<head>`.
 You can choose fonts from [Google Fonts](https://fonts.google.com/) and link them.

-If you need help regarding various keywords uses in CSS, So you can go through [CSS Documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).
+If you need help regarding various keywords uses in CSS, So you can go through the [CSS documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).

-##### JAVASCRIPT
+#### JAVASCRIPT

-This is a `script.js` file present in your Repl just below `index.html`, which handles the functioning of your webpage.
+This is the `script.js` file present in your Repl just below `index.html`.
+The JavaScript handles the logic of your webpage.

 Here you have to write a small amount of JavaScript code because Firebase has some pre-defined functions and properties for Authentication which you will use here and also you can check [Firebase Documentation on web authentication](https://firebase.google.com/docs/auth/web/start).

-So what you have to do is, you need to `Get the currently signed-in user` as you already created user in Firebase.
+So what you have to do is get the currently signed-in user as you already created user in Firebase.

 In the `script.js` file you need to add a property [`Get the currently signed-in user`](https://firebase.google.com/docs/auth/web/manage-users#get_the_currently_signed-in_user) for that which is:

 ```javascript